MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ![Mission-critical online reference architecture](./images/alwayson-architecture-foundational-online.png "ission-critical online reference architecture")

->The [online reference implementation](https://github.com/azure/alwayson-foundational-online) and [connected reference implementation](https://github.com/azure/alwayson-foundational-connected) provide solution orientated showcases for this design methodology, demonstrating how this architecture pattern can be implemented alongside the operational wrappers required to maximize reliability and operational effectiveness.
+>The [Mission-Critical Foundational Online](https://github.com/azure/alwayson-foundational-online) and [Mission-Critical Foundational Connected](https://github.com/azure/alwayson-foundational-connected) provide solution orientated showcases for this design methodology, demonstrating how this architecture pattern can be implemented alongside the operational wrappers required to maximize reliability and operational effectiveness.

 Use these reference implementations to construct a sandbox application environment for validating key design decisions.

-### Azure Landing Zone integration
+## Azure Landing Zone integration

-[Azure Landing Zones](/azure/cloud-adoption-framework/ready/landing-zone/) provides prescriptive architectural guidance to define a reliable and scalable shared-service platform for enterprise Azure deployments with requisite centralised governance.
+[Azure Landing Zones](/azure/cloud-adoption-framework/ready/landing-zone/) provides prescriptive architectural guidance to define a reliable and scalable shared-service platform for enterprise Azure deployments with requisite centralized governance.

-This mission-critical workload series provides prescriptive architectural guidance to define a highly-reliable application for mission-critical workloads that could be deployed within an Azure Landing Zone.
+This mission-critical workload series provides prescriptive architectural guidance to define a highly reliable application for mission-critical workloads that could be deployed within an Azure Landing Zone.

 The mission-critical [reference implementations](mission-critical-overview.md#illustrative-examples) can integrate seamlessly within an Azure Landing Zone, and is deployable within both the *Online* or *Corp.
 Connected* Landing Zone formats as demonstrated within the image below.

 ![Mission-critical workload and Landing Zone integration](./images/alwayson-landing-zones.gif "Mission-critical workload and Landing Zone integration")

-It is crucial to understand and identify in which connectivity scenario an AlwaysOn application requires since Azure Landing Zones support different landing zones archetypes separated into different Management Group scopes.
+It's crucial to understand and identify in which connectivity scenario an AlwaysOn application requires since Azure Landing Zones support different landing zones archetypes separated into different Management Group scopes.

 - In the context of an *Online* Landing Zone archetype, AlwaysOn operates as an independent solution, without any direct corporate network connectivity to the rest of the Azure Landing Zone architecture.
-The application will, however, be further safeguarded through the [*policy-driven management*](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) approach which is foundational to Azure Landing Zones, and will automatically integrate with centralized platform logging through policy.
+The application will, however, be further safeguarded through the [*policy-driven management*](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) approach, which is foundational to Azure Landing Zones, and will automatically integrate with centralized platform logging through policy.

-  - A *Online* deployment can only consider a public AlwaysOn application deployment because there is no private corporate connectivity provided.
+  - A *Online* deployment can only consider a public AlwaysOn application deployment because there's no private corporate connectivity provided.

 - When deployed in a *Corp.
 Connected* Landing Zone context, the AlwaysOn application takes a dependency on the Azure Landing Zones platform to provide connectivity resources which allow for integration with other applications and shared services existing on the platform.
 This necessitates some transformation on-top of the *Online* integration approach, since some foundational resources are expected to exist up-front as part of the shared-service platform.
-More specifically, the AlwaysOn regional deployment stamp should not longer encompass an ephemeral Virtual Network or Azure Private DNS Zone since these will exist within the Azure Landing Zones *connectivity* subscription.
+More specifically, the AlwaysOn regional deployment stamp shouldn't longer encompass an ephemeral Virtual Network or Azure Private DNS Zone since these will exist within the Azure Landing Zones *connectivity* subscription.
   - A *Corp.
 Connected* deployment can consider both a public or private AlwaysOn application deployment.

 > The AlwaysOn reference implementations are fully aligned with the Azure Landing Zones architectural approach and are immediately deployable within an *Online* or *Connected* Landing Zone subscription.